 - Bolong’s Turtle Sanctuary is doing a great job trying to save the turtle population of the waters around the Gilis.
 The baby turtles are raised in the small pools and after about 8 months they’re released into the wild.
 Try to catch one of their releases and for a donation of 100k you can even choose a turtle and release it yourself.
 It’s located on the east coast.

 - Another place you can see tropical birds is at the Gili Meno Bird Park, which is home to more than 300 birds.
-It’s located in the middle of the island and entrance is 50k per person.
-I haven’t visited myself so I don’t know the state of the park and the birds, but I thought I should include it anyways so you know it’s an option.
+It’s located in the middle of the island and the entrance fee is 50k per person.
+I haven’t visited myself so I don’t know the state of the park and the birds, but I thought I should include it anyway so you know it’s an option.

 - Go on a walk to the salt lake located northwest on the island.
 The lake is surrounded by a lot of flowers and plants you won’t see anywhere else on the islands.
 If you look up you should be able to see quite a few species of tropical birds.
 And if you’re very lucky you could also get a glimpse of the huge Monitor lizard.